gnu-octave/pkg-example/README.md

 repository and Octave packages in general.
 We do not use all features of Octave packages.
 For a more complete feature documentation, see [the Octave manual](https://octave.org/doc/latest/Creating-Packages.html).
-The following graphic gives an overview about what is installed from this package repository.
+The following figure gives an overview about what is installed from this package repository.

 ![img](doc/directories.png)

-On the left side of the graphic above is a clone of this repository.
+On the left side of the figure above is a clone of this repository.
 On the right side the installed package in the default Octave package installation location.